 Quick Orientation

 USP (United States Pharmacopeia) is published by the US Pharmacopeial Convention.
 Its monographs define identity, strength, purity, and quality for drug substances sold in the United States.
+USP standards are referenced throughout FDA regulatory frameworks, including PMTA submissions for tobacco products and NDAs/ANDAs for pharmaceutical nicotine products.

 Both are serious.
 Neither is optional if you are selling pharmaceutical nicotine in their respective jurisdictions.
+And if you are selling into both markets, you need to understand both.

 Purity: Same Ballpark, Different Baselines